riya2serve/mini-project/README.md

- my first mini-project
+Spinach F1 Hybrid Simulation Project

 # VCF Simulation

-This mini-project is designed to simulate a Variant Call Format (VCF) file that could be manipulated for genetic analysis.
+This mini-project simulates a Variant Call Format (VCF) file representing an F1 hybrid genome, which can be manipulated for genetic analysis and variant studies.

 The mock VCF file will contain a chromosome map for a single individual.
 The program will allow users to: